Please take a few moments to fill out this survey to help us learn a little more about you:

 You will taste whatever foods you enjoy.
 You will smell how your house smells, your car, the restaurant you own, the places you will visit, whatever it is.

-You will see the blue skies, the white clouds, the brightness of the warm sun on your skin, the color of your shirt, the laughs and smiles of your family and friends, the look of determination you have on your face looking in the mirror at the gym.
+You will see the blue skies, the white clouds, the brightness and the warm sun on your skin, the color of your shirt, the laughs and smiles of your family and friends, the look of determination you have on your face looking in the mirror at the gym.

 This is how clear you are going to be with the words in your notebook, as you write down your vision for your life.